oaisd-ctc/online-portfolio-Blair-Ciolk-Student/README.md

-This website is Blair Ciolk's online portfolio.
+This website is Blair Ciolk's online portfolio where projects, certifications, and other information can be found about Blair Ciolk.